Table of Contents

 In the Old Kingdom, the practice of mummification was in its early stages.
 In that sense, the Canopic Jars used during that time had nothing to do with the ones to come.
 They were simple jars with conventional lids.

 In the middle Kingdom, as the mummification process evolved, the Canopic Jars also changed.
 The lids of this period had decorations such as sculpted human heads.
-In some cases, these decorations were not human heads, but the head of Anubis, the god of death.
+In some cases, these decorations were not human heads, but the head of Anubis, the god of death and mummification.

-From the 19th dynasty onward, the Canopic Jars had associations with the four sons of the god Horus.
+From the 19th dynasty onward, the Canopic Jars had associations with the Four Sons of the god Horus.
 Each one of them represented a jar and protected the organs inside it.
-Apart from these gods, each organ and its corresponding Canopic Jar also had the protection of a goddess.
+Apart from these gods, each organ and its corresponding Canopic Jar also had the protection of a specific goddess.

 The Canopic Jars and the Sons of Horus

 Each one of the four sons of Horus was in charge of protecting an organ and had his image sculpted on the corresponding Canopic Jar.
 Each god was in turn protected by a goddess, who acted as a companion of the corresponding god-organ-jar.

 - Hapi was the baboon god who represented the North.
 He was the protector of the lungs and was accompanied by the goddess Nephthys.

 - Duamutef was the jackal god who represented the East.
 He was the protector of the stomach and his protectress was the goddess Neith.